-4 Available: https://ec.europa.eu/research/openscience/pdf/swd 2018 83 f1 staff working pafper en.pd
+5 Available: https://ec.europa.eu/research/openscience/pdf/swd 2018 83 f1 staff working pafper en.pd

-Action line © EOSC-hub Architecture Provides a framework to manage services sourced from a number of service providers and plays the role of service integrator.
-Data Through the EOSC-hub Marketplace, provides a discovery and access channel to FAIR-accredited datasets Services Contributes to the definition of a participatory and lightweight service portfolio management process in collaboration with the participating service providers.
-Engages with the demand and supply side of the EOSC, and will codevelop and operate a marketplace as one entry point to EOSC.
+Action line EOSC-hub OpenAIRE ADVANCE Architecture Provides a framework to manage services sourced from a number of service providers and plays the role of service integrator.
+Connects institutional, national and thematic infrastructures in Europe into supporting open/FAIR science and links to them to similar infrastructures around the world.
+Data Through the EOSC-hub Marketplace, provides a discovery and access channel to FAIR-accredited datasets.
+Facilitates the discovery, accessibility and re-use of data produced by scientists and fosters a FAIR and open research data management culture via systematic training.
+Services Contributes to the definition of a participatory and lightweight service portfolio management process in collaboration with the participating service providers.
+Supports the optimum use of resources through middleware services that connect all types of research artefacts, from all phases of the research life cycle.
+Provides Research Data Management services to plan, store, anonymize, publish and link research results.
+Engages with the demand and supply side of the EOSC and will co-develop and operate a Monitors (open) research in Europe via provenance-based services. marketplace as one entry point to EOSC.
+Provides a coordinated Open Science Helpdesk (in 34 European countries) for support and training of data scientists, research administrators and project coordinators.
 Rules of Participation Collaborates with partners and external projects/initiatives to establish and maintain a corpus of policies that is attractive and provides value for both service providers and service users.
+Transforms open science policies into concrete rules and guidelines for: • Content providers to allow seamless access to research artefacts

-Fig. 1 - The contribution of the EOSC-hub project to the strategic action lines of the EOSC Implementation Roadmap.
+Fig. 1 - The contributions of the EOSC-hub and OpenAIRE-Advance projects to the strategic action lines of the EOSC Implementation Roadmap.